Kazade/simulant-engine/README.md

 # Documentation

-## The Window, Scenes and the RenderSequence
+## The Window, Stages and the RenderSequence

 The _Window_ owns everything (pretty much).
 You can do the following with a Window: